 Direct purchase of renewable energy

 Utah Clean Energy and other stakeholders worked for months to iron out these issues through a utility proceeding before the Utah Public Service Commission.
 Our testimony in this docket made the case for fair, simple, and reasonable costs for renewable energy purchases.
 In a huge clean energy win, the Utah Public Service Commission's final ruling addressed all of the concerns raised in our and other parties' testimony - making renewable energy contracts more cost-effective for large energy users, and renewable energy developers.
 Long story short - more renewable energy choices in Utah.
-In fact, we anticipate businesses like eBay and other large energy users to leverage this win to get 100% of their electricity from clean, renewable energy.
+In fact, we anticipate large energy users will be able to leverage this win to get 100% of their electricity from clean, renewable energy.

 The result is a new tariff, Schedule 34, which allows large energy customers to pay a surcharge to purchase off-site renewable energy through a contract with the utility.
 The customer purchasing energy must have an annual electric peak load of at least 5 MW (although the customer may aggregate multiple meters to reach this minimum load), and may purchase enough renewable energy to equal their projected annual load.
 Any energy output that exceeds the customer’s actual annual usage will be compensated at avoided cost pricing.

 The price for energy purchased through this tariff is defined in in Utah Code Annotated § 54-17-806.
 Briefly, here’s how it works:

 - The customer continues to purchase energy from the utility at prices specified by their regular utility tariff.

 - The customer also pays an incremental charge to the utility which equals the difference between the price of the renewable energy facility and the utility’s avoided costs.
 Customers may also negotiate a different amount for this payment in their contract with the utility.